pmglab/KGGSEE/doc/source/setup.rst

 Setup KGGSEE
 ============

-Download the zip file of ``kggsee.jar``, running resource dataset and quick tutorial dataset from `the download page <http://pmglab.top/kggsee/#/download>`_ and unzip.
+Download the bundled file of ``kggsee.jar``, running resource dataset and quick tutorial dataset from `the download page <http://pmglab.top/kggsee/#/download>`_ and unzip.

 The running resource dataset includes: